molinux/bacula-tools/README.md

 **bacula-sqlserver-lab** - Lab to MS SQL Server backup from Bacula sqlserver and/or bpipe plugin utilization

+**bacula-volumes-retention** - Use this script if you need to update all volumes retention from a specific pool

 **bacularis-install** - Scripts to install Bacularis Web Interface

 **baculum-install** - Scripts to install Baculum Web Interface